SELWOOD STEAM AND VINTAGE

-The 2017 show will seek to build on the successes of the 2016 show and will feature the following attractions:
+The 2018 show will build on the successes of the 2017 show and should feature the following attractions:

 Lawnmower racing.
-To see is to be believed.
+This is pretty thrilling.
 Fast and furious.

-Cross Manufacturing will display fascinating motorcycles and exhibits from their museum (see below).
+Cross Manufacturing displaying fascinating motorcycles and exhibits from their museum (see below).

 Vintage Commercial Vehicles.